GEOS-ESM/geosongpu-ci/README.md

 Legend:

 * Resolutions:
-  * CXX: resolution of a cubes-phere face
+  * CXX: resolution of a cube-sphere face
   * LXX: number of atmospheric levels
 * Setup:
   * Node-to-node (exclusive GPU): as per machine configuration, using exactly 1 GPU for one cube-sphere face or 0.5 CPU socket.